Pre-ordered mine last night - got 7.57% cashback using TopCashBack too!

 Can't wait!
 Roll on the end of the month!

 Advanced orders for Microsoft's Surface tablet are now being taken in the UK.
 Prices starting at £399.
 That'll get you a 32GB version of the ARM-based slate without the touch-to-type keyboard-equipped Touch Cover, which comes bundled for an additional £80.
 Buy the cover on its own and you'll pay £100.
-Alternatively, those after …
+Alternatively, those …

 Can't wait!
 Roll on the end of the month!